 (bracket kits available) and for a traditional motorwell.

-The DE25 long cabint looks very much like a slightly wider and 30"
+DE25 long cockpit looks very much like a slightly wider and 30" longer

-longer DE23: same accomodations inside but much longer cabin.
+DE23: same accommodations inside but much longer cockpit.

 8' wide (2,40 m) and 28" deep (71 cm).
 The full height motor well bulkhead